pheonix9001/sabs/README.md

  PKGBUILD  baph      src
 ```

-Now you can edit the files under `src/`. close the shell after this. it should now rebuild baph properly
+Now you can edit the files under `src/` and close the shell. it should now rebuild baph properly

 ```
  ~>